Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 Where:

-- The total amount of carbon `C` the software is causing to be emitted.
+- The total amount of carbon `C` the software causes to be emitted.
 - All the elements in the SCI equation scale by the same Functional unit of `R` (e.g. carbon per additional user, API-call, ML job, etc).

 This can be expanded to: